polodev/youtube-isotope-filtering-sorting/readme.md

-# Isotope
-Isotope is a js plugin for filtering and sorting layouts
+# Isotope - js plugin for filtering and sorting layouts
 <a href="https://www.youtube.com/watch?v=ZfhVm7XPkXk&t" target="_blank"><img src="https://raw.githubusercontent.com/polodev/youtube-isotope-filtering-sorting/master/thumbnail.png"
 alt="isotope js plugin tutorial | How to use isotope js in your html web page for filtering and sorting" width="360" border="10" /></a>
 ### Objectives